hortharn/hortharn/README.md

 ### **My Work in Action** 🌟
 My professional journey includes leading and contributing to impactful projects across various industries:

+- **Creative Director/Product Manager at Xpress Digital (May 2024 - Present)**:
+  As part of the founding team, I shape the digital identities of brands by defining client goals and translating them into actionable strategies.
+I’ve successfully managed multiple projects, boosting brand visibility and fostering collaboration for seamless execution.

 - **Software Engineer at Suredez (2022)**:
   Developed a peer-to-peer crypto payment platform featuring user authentication, real-time crypto pricing via APIs, and enhanced user experience with AJAX, achieving a 10% satisfaction boost.